 LEGEND OF HOLIKA

 Legends say that Holi takes its name from the evil Holika, sister of Hiranyakashyap, the king of the demons.
 The demon king’s son Prahlad was a devotee of Lord Vishnu and Hiranyakashyap could not tolerate this.
-The demon king demanded that his son acknowledge him as a god and bow to him, but Prahlad’s faith in Lord Vishnu could not be swayed.
+The demon king demanded that his son acknowledge him as a God, but Prahlad’s faith in Lord Vishnu could not be swayed.
 When his attempts were met with failure Hiranyakashyap decided to kill his son.
 He asked Holika, who could set fire to anything or anyone she touched, to grab Prahlad and burn him to death.
 As Prahlad entered the fire he kept chanting prayers to Lord Vishnu to save him.
 In response, Lord Vishnu reversed Holika’s magical flame, causing her to be consumed in her own fire.
 For this reason people gather around the Holi bonfires burning the effigy of Holika, celebrating the victory of Good over Evil.

 RADHA & KRISHNA